 Now I don’t know about you but there have been times when someone has asked me to pray for them.
 I quickly agree but am just as quick to forget.

 I came up with a system and now when someone asks me to pray for them I’ll add their request to a prayer list I’ve created on the notes on my phone so that I don’t forget.

 Keeping this list helps me be more intentional when interceding for others.
 I find it helps when I group them together (family, friends, sickness, etc.).
 Figure out what works best to help you remember when someone asks you to pray for them.

 Having an abundant and effective prayer life doesn’t have to be hard, we just have to be intentional about it.
 The next time you sit down to talk to the Lord remember ACTS.
 Then start praying!

-And if you have any tips or tricks that have helped you with your prayer life I’d love to know what they are so that I can learn and grow too!
+And if you have any tips or tricks that have helped you have an abundant and effective prayer life I’d love to know what they are so that I can learn and grow too!

 L I N K S O F T H E D A Y